(1904 - Present)

 You might be surprised to learn that The Parkway Church is a little over 100 years old.
 Though our name has changed a couple of times, and we've met in various places over the years, our mission remains the same: to glorify God by making disciples here and around McKinney, TX.
 Check out the video or scroll below to learn a little more about our beginnings and how we came to be where and who we are today.

-A group of believers from the rural community of Foote, TX gathered on Sundays in the Foote Community School Building, forming what eventually became Foote Baptist Church.
+A group of believers in the rural community of Foote, TX (just six miles West of McKinney’s downtown square) gathered on Sundays in the Foote Community Schoolhouse—forming what would eventually be known as Foote Baptist Church.

-The elders of Parkway Baptist Church elected to officially change the name of the church to The Parkway Church, as a part of an intentional commitment to orient the culture of Parkway toward making disciples of the people of McKinney.
+The elders of Parkway Baptist Church elected to officially change the name of the church to The Parkway Church, as part of an intentional commitment to orient the culture of Parkway toward making disciples in McKinney.

 We remain committed to our mission to glorify God by making disciples.
 This mission informs and influences all that we are and all that we do.
 We believe that trusting and treasuring the sovereignty of God, supremacy of Christ, sufficiency of Scripture, and satisfaction of the gospel is the chief means to our joy.
 Through expository sermons, theological equipping classes, and community groups, we aim to look more and more like Christ—seeking to minister to individuals and families, and to reach the city of McKinney with the good news of the Kingdom.